nicolauscg/personal-blog/README.md

 ## Develop

+`.env.example` is populated with my read only notion token, to get started quickly, just copy content to `.env`.

+Otherwise, to use your own notion page.
 Create Notion internal integration to get token by following steps [here](https://www.notion.so/my-integrations) then add it to `.env` file.
 Ensure blog posts have expected properties by using [this template](https://nicolauscg.notion.site/personal-blog-template-96f39e79b6944d478a495b57931970a3).

-Add integration to the database and share it to the public for the private and public API to work.
+Add integration to the database from the Notion app and share it to the public for the private and public API to work.

 Finally, run development server.